zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/07-sinhala-amazon.md

 Break.
 A plane that does not work well, is in the Prop or Hack.
 On the epidermis, the person who has a crusher plane breaks down into the race.
 Hack on the business approach too.
-Death Promotions Hack, Zhou, Won, Domanassa, synapasse is also hack, “in the world” is Hell teases, human Toothed.
+Death Promotions Hack, Zhou, Won, Domanassa, synapasse is also hack, "in the world" is Hell teases, human Toothed.

-[APZ 51.4] (#apz51 .4) {#apz51 .4 .ref .apz} "Peoples saws” is
+[APZ 51.4] (#apz51 .4) {#apz51 .4 .ref .apz} "Peoples saws" is
 In any sense, most of the names of the surface are given, many of the names of the surface The name of the surface, as there is undisputed spirit view.
 The face of many people The name of the surface, because of the view.
 As most of all the dynamics are absent.